-- Dump your dough out on top of the water and start pulling on the edges of the dough to pull the dough thinner and thinner.
+- Put your dough on top of the water and start pulling on the edges of the dough.
 You should aim for a square.

-- Don't pull hard, just do it little by little the move to a place further down the edge.
+- Don't pull hard; do it little by little, then move to a place further down the edge.

 - Keep going until the dough is very thin.

-- Spread the seeds on the top of the dough as evenly as you can.
+- Spread the seeds on the top of the dough as evenly as possible.

-- Grab the right side of the dough and fold it one third in over the dough.
+- Grab the right side of the dough and fold it one-third over the dough.

-- The fold the left side of the dough over the fold you just did.
+- Then fold the left side of the dough over the fold you just did.

 - Finish the lamination by folding the dough from the top down halfway.

 - Put the dough in the bulking container and mark the top of the dough.
-You can use a whiteboard maker, an elastic band or maybe a post it.
+You can use a whiteboard marker, an elastic band, or maybe a post-it note.
 Whatever floats your boat.

-- Let the dough rise by a quarter or to 125% of it's initial size.
+- Let the dough rise by a quarter or 125% of its initial size.